A relation between Dieudonne displays and crystalline Dieudonne theory: The Zink ring

 \begin{Defn} An \emph{admissible topological ring} is a complete and separated topological ring $R$ with linear topology such that the ideal $\NNN_R$ of topologically nilpotent elements is open, the ring $R_{\red}=R/\NNN_R$ is perfect of characteristic $p$, and for each open ideal $N$ of $R$ contained in $\NNN_R$ the quotient $\NNN_R/N$ is bounded nilpotent.
 Thus $R$ is the projective limit of the admissible rings $R/N$. \end{Defn}

 Examples of admissible topological rings are complete local rings with perfect residue field.
-Admissible topological rings in which $\NNN_R$ is not topologically nilpotent can arise from divided power envelopes; see Lemma \ref{Le-pd-alg}.
+Admissible topological rings in which $\NNN_R$ is not topologically nilpotent arise from divided power envelopes; see Lemma \ref{Le-pd-alg}.

-\begin{Not} For a not necessarily unitary ring $A$ let $W(A)$ be the ring of $p$-typical Witt vectors of $A$.
-We denote by $f$ and $v$ the Frobenius and Verschiebung of $W(A)$.
-Let $I_A=v(W(A))$, let $w_i:W(A)\to A$ be the $i$-th Witt polynomial, and let $\hat W(A)$ be the group of all elements of $W(A)$ with nilpotent coefficients which are almost all zero. \end{Not}
+\begin{Not} For a commutative, not necessarily unitary ring $A$ let $W(A)$ be the ring of $p$-typical Witt vectors of $A$.
+We write $f$ and $v$ for the Frobenius and Verschiebung of $W(A)$.
+Let $I_A=v(W(A))$, let $w_i:W(A)\to A$ be given by the $i$-th Witt polynomial, and let $\hat W(A)$ be the group of all elements of $W(A)$ with nilpotent coefficients which are almost all zero. \end{Not}

 Let us recall two well-known facts.